 OpenClipArtVendors.
 "Interrogation."
 2013 via pixabay.
+Public Domain |

 This section discussed when to use commas in various situations.
 For example, a comma should be used to separate lists, and in general to stop confusion while reading.
 I never quite knew if it was okay to omit a comma between the last two words in a list, and this section also cleared that up for me as well.
 (Most experts say to use that comma).
 I also learned not to use a comma before starting a list, as that might break up the sentence in an awkward sounding way.